 “Human health is inseparable from plant and animal health,” says Ola Hedstein, CEO of Norwegian Agricultural Cooperatives.
 The Covid-19 pandemic has demonstrated just how true this is.

-In this Q&A, Ola Hedstein – CEO of Norwegian Agricultural Cooperatives, a special interest organisation for 17 farmers’ cooperatives.
+Norwegian Agricultural Cooperatives is a special interest organisation for 17 farmers’ cooperatives.
 In this Q&A, Hedstein talks about Norway’s agricultural sector, sustainable practices and technology development and underlines the importance of ensuring food self-sufficiency, food safety and food security.

 The transition from fossil to renewable resources is the most important sustainability trend – regardless of sector.
 Although renewable energy is essential, we also need a more bio-based economy in which renewable bio resources from soil, forests and the ocean are used to produce foods and other goods.

 The Norwegian agricultural sector takes an integrated approach to sustainability.
 In a world which fears more people dying from antibiotic resistant bacteria than cancer, Norway is drawing attention because we use extremely small amounts of antibiotics, other drugs and pesticides in agriculture.
 We also understand that production based on considerations beyond delivering the cheapest possible food – whatever the cost – can open up new markets and enhance competitiveness.

 Food production in Norway is not easy.
 Norwegian farmers have therefore developed agricultural practices to try to compensate for limitations imposed by landscape and climate.
 The Norwegian agricultural sector – with its distinctive characteristics combined with advanced technology – can show how food can be produced under less-than-ideal conditions, also in other parts of the world.